-What is going on Warsaw nowadays?
+What is going on in Warsaw nowadays?

-It's the biggest and the most famous building in Warsaw designed by Lev Rudnev, who's also the author of “Seven Sisters” in Moscow, which looks technically the same as the Palace of Culture and Science.
+It's the biggest and the most famous building in Warsaw, designed by Lev Rudnev, who's also the author of “Seven Sisters” in Moscow — they all basically look the same.
 There's a restaurant called Cafe Kulturalna in the building.
-We remove all the tables, set up a soundsystem, people bump into the DJ table and it's too loud to yell at them, but we always forget to prepare an appropriate notice.
+We take all the tables out, set up a sound system, people bump into the DJ’s table, and it's too loud to yell at them — we always forget to prepare an appropriate notice.

 Why do you think there is such a hype around Berlin?

 It's there because of its history and the multitude of scenes and communities that go far beyond the events in the techno scene.
 Berlin is rapidly changing and, in a way, it became a victim of its own fame.
 Some people can't stand it anymore, so they move out, but there's still a lot of inspiring currents within that city, so the hope isn’t lost.

 Who are the most unnoticed, but still great local artists and musicians that you came across while doing the Brutaż parties?

 Soon, we're releasing a compilation with Transatlantyk (a label run by Zambon) consisting of 9 debuts (Aheloy, Antonina Nowacka, Random Code and 1 9 9 2).
 Apart from those released, there's some people who are too shy or too weird to be mentioned.
 I'm talking about the Girls to The Front zine & parties, an oddball duo of Qmam and Czayę, Wounded Knife label (but it’s defunct now), an Italian DJ called FVO, a modular rhythmic ambient combo of Mirt and Ter, Mestiço crew and Martyna Bolanowska (who's also the best illustrator within the choo choo realm).

 What is your favorite way to dig for new music?